PUTRAJAYA, June 18 — Tun Hanif Omar admitted today that the

-Hanif admits Bersih panel has no legal powers
+Bersih 3.0 investigative panel he heads has no power to offer legal

 The former Inspector-General of Police (picture) also admitted that the panel does not have any power to compel witnesses to come forward, confirming criticisms raised by Bersih 2.0 and the Bar Council over the panel’s legal standing.